ShishirShekhar/ShishirMinecraftMod/README.md

 ---

-## Troubleshooting

-### Common Issues

-1. **Access Denied Errors**: Ensure you have proper permissions for all directories.
-2. **Build Errors**: Verify your JDK version and Gradle version.
-3. **Run Issues**: Ensure your Minecraft version matches the mod and Forge version.

----

 ## Contribution Guidelines

 Contributions are welcome!
-Please fork the repository and submit a pull request for review.
-Ensure your code adheres to project guidelines.
+Please follow these steps:

+1. Fork the repository.
+2. Create a feature branch for your changes.
+3. Commit your updates with clear and descriptive messages.
+4. Open a pull request for review and inclusion.

 ---

 ## License

-This mod is licensed under **All Rights Reserved**.
-For more details, review the `LICENSE` file.
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

 ---